-Do: Understand your impact on Iceland
+Understand the impact of tourism on Iceland

-Do: Use common sense
+Use common sense

 Though Iceland’s dramatic terrain is perilous, you may find no safety rails beside cliff edges, and no ropes alongside plummeting waterfalls.
 Icelanders would prefer not to mar their beauty with obvious signs or railings, and count on people to be smart.
 And if there are signs or barriers, heed them.

-Do: Dress appropriately & pack serious gear
+Dress appropriately for hikes and pack proper outdoors gear

 Being prepared can open up great wilderness areas such as the Westfjords’ beautiful Hornstrandir Nature Reserve, known for its Arctic foxes, spectacular birding cliffs and unspoiled hiking and camping.

 Having your own wheels in Iceland is a wonderful treat: it allows you to roam the grand countryside at your leisure.
-Always prepare before setting out: investigate driving times and road conditions (via the Icelandic Road Administration, vegagerdin.is), weather forecasts, safety issues, and if you’re hiking, trail conditions and requirements.
+Always prepare before setting out: investigate driving times and road conditions (via the Icelandic Road Administration), weather forecasts, safety issues and if you’re hiking, trail conditions and requirements.
 Ask locals, who will know the tricks and troubles of each place.
 Then listen.
 Plan an itinerary that’s realistic for you.
 You don’t want to be caught on a hillside in fog or sleet (whether on foot or in your car) with no food and water and no idea how to get back to humankind.

 Never drive off-road.
 It’s illegal and incredibly damaging to the fragile environment.
 Cavalier tourists leave tracks where they’ve flouted the rule, and those tracks entice others to do the same.
 Even with a 4WD, stick to marked roads.

 Iceland’s tour operators are a professional and knowledgeable bunch and can get you out into rugged country via super-Jeep, amphibious bus, snowmobile, helicopter and more.
-Going on a tour can offer insights and guidance through dangerous landscape you shouldn’t be tackling alone.
+Going on a tour can offer insights and guidance through dangerous landscapes you shouldn’t be tackling alone.

-Do: Travel responsibly & sustainably
+Travel responsibly and sustainably

 Remember the basics of responsible travel: don’t litter, reduce your footprint, leave places better than you found them and protect wild animals and natural flora.
 This applies to popular sights like the Golden Circle as well as the wild interior where it’s just you, the glaciers and volcanoes.
-Check out nature.is for tips on sustainable travel in Iceland.
+Check out Nature.is for tips on sustainable travel in Iceland.

-Do: Expect to remove your shoes indoors
+Remove your shoes indoors

-Do: Drink the tap water
+Drink the tap water